To Combat The Pandemic, Biden Will Aim To Depoliticize Mask-Wearing

 He knows pandemic fatigue is real, he knows people are tired of being bombarded with the data and the science, and he's convinced they are tired of hearing it from him.
 So he's trying to bring new faces to his press conferences, like hospital directors, who can talk directly about what they are seeing.

 But Walz remains hopeful.
-He says with vaccine progress putting a very real light at the end of the tunnel, and COVID raging out of control in frightening ways, he thinks there is a new receptiveness to masks — or at least he hopes there is.
+He said with vaccine progress putting a real light at the end of the tunnel, and COVID-19 raging out of control in frightening ways, he thinks there is a new receptiveness to masks — or at least he hopes there is.